liberation/django-elasticsearch/readme.md

 * **ELASTICSEARCH_AUTO_INDEX**
 Defaults to False
-Set to false if you want to handle the elasticsearch operations yourself.
-By default the creation of the index, the indexation and deletions are hooked respectively to the post_syncdb, post_save and post_delete signals.
+Set to True if you **don't** want to handle the elasticsearch operations yourself.
+In that case the creation of the index, the indexation and deletions are hooked respectively to the post_syncdb, post_save and post_delete signals.
+Should probably only be used in a dev environment or for small scale databases.
 If you have already done a syncdb, you can just call ```MyModel.es.create_index()``` to create the index/mapping.

 * **ELASTICSEARCH_DEFAULT_INDEX**